wangziqi2013/wangziqi2013.github.io/_posts/2020-07-24-the-case-for-compressed-caching-in-vms.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Using a directory to capture the 16 most recent words and to recognize patterns in this short window.
+This is better than only keeping the previous "base" value as in some compression algorithms.
+   This is also better than performing extensive searches for possible base values.

 **Lowlight:**

 1. The WK compression algorithm may result in larger compressed size than uncompressed size.
 This pessimistic case